ivoklimsa/DockerVSB/lab-4/README.md

 > Note: In some cases it may take a few seconds for the client to find the alpine host resutling in PING timeouts.
 If this happens, simply retry the above command.

 ## <a name="Task3"></a>Task 3: Deploying an Application with Docker Swarm
 This lab will deploy a two service application.
-The application features a Java-based web front end running on Linux, and a Microsoft SQL server running on Windows.
+The application features a Java-based web front-end running on Linux, and a Microsoft SQL server running on Windows.

 ### Deploying an Application with Docker Swarm